 Yes!
 Drinking protein shakes on an empty stomach is no problem because they fill you up!
 It’s technically a low calorie meal, not something you have to take with a meal.
 That’s why my peach protein shake will get you ready for the day first thing in the morning.
 Or for your evening workout, whatever!
 Protein is linked to tissue repair and muscle growth, which is great and one of the MANY benefits of this protein shake!

 What Happens To Your Body When You Drink Protein Shakes?

 When you drink a protein shake, you get the tissue repair and muscle growth benefits I mentioned above.
 This added boost of protein (when balanced with other healthy habits) will ultimately increase your strength, build muscle and cut down on any excess body fat.
 Check out this study on how protein can help your muscles and strength gains in resistance training.
-If you’re looking to increase your muscle mass then a shake before or after your workout will help you achieve your fitness goals!
+If you’re looking to increase your muscle mass, a shake before or after your workout will help you achieve your fitness goals!